 Whenever possible, we will coordinate our response with partner libraries, as well as local government and the Worthington Schools.
-Our response could include limiting access to or closing library buildings and reducing or temporarily halting some or all library services.
+Our response could include limiting access to or closing library buildings, requiring face coverings, suspending consumption of food in the buildings, reducing or temporarily halting some or all library services and additional measures.
 During a closure or period of reduced in-person service, we will work with our community partners to keep the public informed and will resume normal business activities under advisement from health officials.

 During a health crisis, operations of the Library will be determined by the Director/CEO in consultation with the Worthington Libraries Board of Trustees.